What is Speech and Debate?

 - Travel to at least one tournament.
 Tournaments take place on weekends and usually last 1-3 days.
 All tournament dates are available at the beginning of the semester for those who need to request time off from work or make child care arrangements.
 Students can choose to attend more than one tournament.
 Please Note: During the COVID-19 Pandemic many or all of our tournaments will take place online.
 This means you would be able to complete your tournament requirement from the comfort of your own home.
 We plan to virtually travel to both real time tournaments (over video conferences) and asynchronous tournaments (where video recordings will be uploaded and judged).

 - Help facilitate Speech Night.
 Students on the team perform in Speech Night and help run the show.

 - Complete 9 service hours.
 Students give back to the Communication Studies community each semester by completing service hours.
 This can include performing a sample speech in a professor’s class, volunteering as a judge at a local high school tournament, helping to design flyers for a Communication Studies event or class, etc.

 How do I get involved?

 The MJC Speech and Debate program provides a great chance to enhance your skills as an actor, debater, or public speaker.
 Students who are interested in the team can join by enrolling in COMM 105: Intercollegiate Speech and Debate on PiratesNet.
-The class meets twice a week for approximately 2 hours and 25 minutes each time.
 The class is worth 3 units and can be repeated up to 4 times.
 During class meetings and outside practices, you will gain the skills and experiences needed to excel as an orator.